 Keep Burglars at Bay

 Most residential doors and locks, unfortunately, only offer the illusion of protection.
 In reality, homes are almost always built with substandard deadbolts and fragile strike plates, neither of which will hold up long when a burglar tries breaking in.
 And burglars know this.
 They know that it only takes a couple solid kicks to crumple a basic deadbolt, and that means they are inside in a matter of seconds.
-So, what can a locksmith do about this?
+So, what can a professional locksmith do about this?

 - Install high security locks – This is the obvious, but effective, first option in enhancing home and business security.
 High security locks are built with a number of features that make them harder to force, harder to manipulate and harder to defeat with a cloned key.
 For example, high security locks are usually made with a restrictive keyway that makes it much tougher to insert tools.
 Another feature of most high security locks are security pins, which are designed to trigger when anything other than a key is used in the lock.
 When engaged, they sit at the shear line and make turning the deadbolt impossible.
 The most respected name in testing locks is the American National Standards Institute, or ANSI.
 The ANSI rates locks from Grade 3 to Grade 1, with Grade 1 locks offering the best protection.
 Grade 3 locks are standard for most residential properties, so when a home or business owner wants an instant boost in security, switching out those deadbolts for a higher grade is the smart choice.
 Grade 1 deadbolts, for example, are capable of withstanding 10 strikes using at least 75 pounds of force.
 That may not sound like a lot, but summoning up the strength to pound a door that hard takes a lot of effort, and many burglars would move on from a hard target like that.